JGUIMOBILEDEVELOPING/SPHERO-DROIDS-WINDOWS/README.md

 4. Charge the robots before the first test.
 5. Keep them close to the computer during discovery.

-Traditional manual pairing in Windows Settings is normally unnecessary because Control Deck discovers the droids as BLE devices.
+Traditional manual pairing in Windows Settings is normally unnecessary because Droids Control discovers the droids as BLE devices.

 ### 2. Install Python 3.11